Minnesota State High School League takes urgent steps to address fall sports, budget woes

 "The problem is, this isn't incremental.
 We need it now," said board member Mike Domin, a Minnesota School Board Association representative.
 "Are some schools going to balk?
 Some probably will.
 But I think they will see the value."

-At that meeting the league is expected to take action on curbing costs by ending the use of printed state tournament programs.
-The league’s marketing and communications committee recommended shifting to downloadable programs — something being done in 31 other states — would provide annual savings of $170,000 to $195,000.
+At that meeting the league is expected to take action ending the sale of printed state tournament programs.
+The league's marketing and communications committee recommended switching to downloadable programs — something 31 states do.
+It would provide annual savings of $170,000 to $195,000.